nikhilkalhan92/The-Wrestling-Pub/README.md

 ### 3.USER EXPERIENCE

 ### Aims
+- In this project, I will build a static front-end site to present useful information to users, using all the technologies that I have learned about so far.

+- Data is presented to help users achieve their goals, e.g. learning about a product/service in which   they   are interested.
+The presentation of this data advances the site owner's goals, e.g. helps them market a product/service.

 - The site needs to be easy to use
 - Moving the mouse around the site needs to be simple
 - The site needs to provide the information needs when visiting the website ( About, Menu and contact details)
 - Images that show what the bar looks like inside and the layout

-### First Time Visitors
+### CLIENT GOALS
+- The site needs to be easily accessible.
+- The navigation menu needs to be simple to use on a range of devices, including desktop, tablet and      mobile.
+- Manoeuvring around the site should be simple and straightforward.
-- The browser must find the website easy to use
+- The site should be informative and all the text should be easy to read.
+- The images should be clear and not stretched or squashed.

+## FIRST TIME VISITORS
-- I want the browser to understand what the place is about/what we offer
+- I want it to be easy to understand how to navigate throughout the site.
+- I want the content to be easily read and understandable.

+## RETURNING USER
+- To gather information for projects.
+- To recommend the site to friends and family.
+- To get in contact with us

 ### Design

 ### COLOR SCHEME
-The Colours I used were black and Burlywood - I used burlywood, because with black in the background the information really stands out, and catches the viewer at first glance.
+The colours I have used are Burleywood and black.
+Both fitting colours which would suit the backgrounds on all three pages.

+I feel like Burleywood suits the whole website, giving it the colour to attract the user at first glance.

 [Here is a link to my main color](https://www.color-name.com/burlywood.color)